When Teachers Become Stars: 6 Storytelling Secrets

 Own the Characters

-To do this, come prepared for the session.
+To do this, “come prepared for the session,” she said.
 Read how the author portrayed the characters.
 Be sure that you depict each one accurately and give justice to all of them.
-Even if the characterization is from being complex, you still have to be convincing of your different roles.
+Even if the characterizations are complex, you still have to be convincing of your different roles.

 Change the tone and pitch of your voice.
 Learn how to sound ecstatic, angry, confused, or nonchalant.
-Strategize your moves while still looking genuine with every action you make.
 In doing all these things, keep in mind that you have to be consistent in portraying every role.
-Each character should be clear in the minds of the students.
-So take your time, do not rush to the end of the book.
+She reminded that each character should be clear in the minds of the students.
+She also noted that the storyteller should not rush to the end of the book.
+I think that this was the one I had the biggest challenge with!
+I used to just go on and on with the pages.
+What about you?

 Take Note of Important Points in the Story